waln0/i-like-trains-noah-nathan/README.md

 - Your train exists in a 2D grid.
 You can tell your train to turn left, right, or continue going straight.
 Your code should live in [client/agent.py](/client/agent.py) and any additional files you might need.
 You can also instruct your train to drop wagons.

 - Your train can drop wagons.
-The train will then get a speed boost and enter a boost cooldown period, during which the trin cannot drop wagons.
+The train will then get a speed boost and enter a boost cooldown period, during which the train cannot drop wagons.
 Remember, passengers are automiatcally dropped off in the delivery zone.

 ## Evaluation